 The most up-to-date public opinion polling on paid sick days, including demographic breakdowns.
 Also contains information about respondents’ personal experience with paid sick days, showing that workers without access to paid sick days are more likely to work sick, send a child to school or daycare sick, and use the emergency room.

-A cross-national comparison of work and family policies in 177 countries, with emphasis on how the U.S. compares to other nations.
-The Index concludes that the U.S. lags significantly behind other countries in its lack of access to paid sick days and paid family leave for workers.
+A cross-national comparison of work and family policies in 177 countries, with emphasis on how the United States compares to other nations.
+The Index concludes that the nation lags significantly behind other countries in its lack of access to paid sick days and paid family leave for workers.

 Examines union arbitration cases and finds that low-income workers are often disciplined or fired when they miss work to care for their families.
 Williams concludes that employers can better meet the needs of workers by implementing workplace standards like paid sick days.